taskiq-python/taskiq/docs/available-components/brokers.md

 ## Third-party brokers

 These brokers are not part of the core Taskiq library.
 They are maintained by other open‑source contributors.
-You can install them as a separate packages.
+You can install them as separate packages.

 You can read more about parameters and abilities of these brokers in README.md of each repo.